 Gruene Hall is an iconic site for all Texans.
-Located in New Braunfels, the building is the oldest dance hall in the state, and it regularly hosts legendary performers.
-Merle Haggard, Willie Nelson and George Strait have all graced its stage.
+Located in New Braunfels, the building is the oldest dance hall in the entire state of Texas.
+Over the years it has regularly hosted legendary performers including Merle Haggard, Willie Nelson, and George Strait.

-The one of a kind Gruene Hall playhouse, replica playhouse was built by Lilliput Play Homes, a company that creates distinct and unique playhouses for kids.
-They've created kid mansions, old west towns, lighthouses and even a pirate ship playhouse.
-Lilliput built Grace Hall on-site in just eight weeks.
+The 140 square foot Gruene Hall playhouse replica was built by Lilliput Play Homes, a Pennsylvania based company that creates distinct and unique playhouses for kids.
+They've created kid mansions, old west towns, lighthouses, and even a pirate ship playhouse.
+Lilliput built Grace Hall on-site in just eight weeks in 2015.
+Stephen Chernicky, the owner of Lilliput Play Homes, told My San Antonio that he loved this project.

 The interior was so detailed, Lilliput even cut grooves and hand-painted wood grains to look more like the inside of Gruene Hall.

-The stage inside the playhouse is just like Gruene's and gives Grace and all her friends a place to grab their boots and guitars and performs.
+The stage inside the playhouse is just like the real deal and gives Grace and all her friends a place to grab their boots and guitars and host little performances.
 Notice the recreated stage curtain that matches the original hall.

 This post was originally published in 2016.